crashoverride777/swifty-ads/README.md

 - Step 1: Copy the Ads.swift file into your project

 - Step 2: Copy the Google framework folder found in the sample project into your projects folder on your computer.
-Its best to copy it to your projects root folder because if you just reference the file from a random folder on your computer it can cause issues.
+Its best to copy it to your projects root folder because if you just reference the file (Step 3)from a random location on your computer it could cause issues.
 You can also download the latest version from Googles website (https://developers.google.com/admob/ios/download)

 - Step 3: Add the Google framework to your project.
 Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button.
 Search your computer for the folder you copied at Step 2 containing the googleframework file and add that file.
 Once you done that click the + button again use the search bar at the top and search for googleframework and than add it.
 Your linkedBinaries should now say 1.